banasibb/surfs_up/README.md

   ```
 The results were as follows:<br />
 ![June_Rainfall_Temps](https://github.com/banasibb/surfs_up/blob/698ab82178b4b63a6e83a6437ea81a21571ab32a/Resources/June_Summary_Rainfall_Temps.png)
+### Additional Query 1: Include Preciptation for the Month of December
 <br />The following code was used to create a new DataFrame that includes preciptation data for the month of December: <br />
  ```
 decprcptobs = session.query(Measurement.date, Measurement.prcp, Measurement.tobs).\